 - Child Rotation (2 days per week) In the Child Rotation, Interns have the opportunity to work with the parents and families of children with various developmental disabilities.
-They will be assigned a rotation with primarily young (under 6) or school age children (6-17), yet if interested, they have the opportunity to work with children of any age across the Infancy and Children & Youth Programs.
+Interns will work with children across the age span (0 – 18) in primarily the Autism Program (ASD focus) or in the Children and Youth Program (ID/DD focus).
 Individual play therapy, family therapy, group work, counselling with parents, assessments and consultation to the home, school and community agencies are all possible.
 Supervisors have a primarily psychodynamic/attachment-based orientation to treatment.

 - Adult Rotation (2 days per week) In Adult Services, Interns will work with adults 18 years of age and over with a variety of developmental disabilities, in the areas of assessment and counseling.
 Assessment opportunities include cognitive and memory testing, risk and dementia assessments, and diagnostic assessments of mental health.
 Group and family counseling experience is also available.
 An opportunity to work within a clinical videoconferencing program which provides services to remote northern Ontario communities is also possible.
 Supervisors have a primarily cognitive/behavioural orientation to treatment.

 Along with the four hours of required supervision from supervising psychologists, (registered with the College of Psychologists of Ontario), Interns are provided with the opportunity for peer supervision in various forms in each rotation, learning from each other and other staff.